maddiecondie/Fairway-Training/VOE/WVOE_info.md

 8. When you recieve it, add it to the regular `VOE` in eFolder
 9. Let Processor know you've recieved it.

+# Fairway Helpful Resources
++ Using DocuSign for WVOEs - https://my.fairwaymc.com/vendors/Shared%20Documents/HOW%20TO%20USE%20DOCUSIGN%20FOR%20VOE.pdf